Conflict in Vietnam and at Home

 "Conflict in Vietnam and at Home" was a speech given on March 18, 1968, by U.S. Senator Robert F. Kennedy at Kansas State University.
 Having only declared his candidacy for president two days before, the address was Kennedy's first official campaign speech.
 He discussed student protests, consequences of the Vietnam War, and Lyndon B. Johnson's leadership of the country.

 Background

 On March 16, 1968, Senator Robert F. Kennedy declared his candidacy for the Presidency.
-At 9:00 AM on March 18, Kennedy arrived at Kansas State University in Manhattan, Kansas, to give his first campaign speech.
+At 9:00 a.m. on March 18, Kennedy arrived at Kansas State University in Manhattan, Kansas, to give his first campaign speech.
 As a Landon Lecture, it had been scheduled long beforehand.
 In choosing Kansas State for his first appearance, Kennedy's campaign was hoping to attract a large number of student volunteers in a politically diverse region.

 The speech

 The 50 minute speech was written by Adam Walinsky.
 It was delivered in Ahearn Fieldhouse, where about 14,000 students had gathered.